This blog post covers all the news and leaks about DJI Air 3 release date, specifications, and more. Last update: May 28, 2023.

 Apart from a few aesthetic changes to make the body sleeker, I don’t think we will see a major overhaul.

-However, we have seen Omni-directional obstacle sensing in the Mavic 3, and we might see the same tech in the new Air 3.
+However, we have seen Omni-directional obstacle sensing in the Mavic 3 and might see the same tech in the new Air 3.

 To accommodate the additional sensors, we might see a slight change in body shape.